 With respect to the second emphasis area, the Commission completed, in 2016, an update of the cooperative agreement between the Commission, the Chicago Metropolitan Agency for Planning (CMAP), and the Wisconsin and Illinois Departments of Transportation for the coordination of land use and transportation planning for the Round Lake Beach-McHenry, Grays Lake, IL-WI Urbanized Area (Project 220-1000).
-Also, the Commission staff also participates in quarterly meetings of the Executive Directors of the Commission, CMAP, and the Northwestern Indiana Regional Planning Commission (NIRPC) to discuss issues and coordinate projects and data sharing that affect the tri-state region.
+Also, the Commission staff participates in quarterly meetings of the Executive Directors of the Commission, CMAP, and the Northwestern Indiana Regional Planning Commission (NIRPC) to discuss issues and coordinate projects and data sharing that affect the tri-state region.
 In addition, Commission staff serves as a member and regularly attends meetings of CMAP's Transportation Committee.
-In addition, the Commission completed, in 2016, an update to the cooperative agreement between the Commission, the WisDOT, and the area transit operators establishing the roles and responsibilities of each agency for the coordination of land use and transportation planning the sevencounty Southeastern Wisconsin Region (Project 220-1000).
-Commission staff as well participates in quarterly meetings organized by WisDOT of the State's MPOs and Regional Planning Commission's to discuss issues related to these agencies.
+In 2016, the Commission completed an update to the cooperative agreement between the Commission, the WisDOT, and the area transit operators establishing the roles and responsibilities of each agency for the coordination of land use and transportation planning in the seven-county Southeastern Wisconsin Region (Project 220-1000).
+Commission staff as well participates in quarterly meetings organized by WisDOT of the State's MPOs and Regional Planning Commissions to discuss issues related to these agencies.

-With respect to the third emphasis area, the Commission in in VISION2050, has identified the transportation accessibility gaps with respect to jobs, healthcare, education, recreation, and others.
+With respect to the third emphasis area, the Commission, in VISION 2050, has identified the transportation accessibility gaps with respect to jobs, healthcare, education, recreation, and other considerations.
 The ability of transportation plans to address these gaps have been analyzed.
-Also, the Commission identified and considered the transportation needs of minority and low-income populations during the development of VISION2050 that was adopted by the Commission in 2016.
+Also, the Commission identified and considered the transportation needs of minority populations and low-income populations during the development of VISION 2050, which was adopted by the Commission in 2016.
 The identified needs have included expanding transit availability and accessibility to the entire metropolitan area (linking to jobs and activity centers) and improving the speed of transit travel.
-The transit service needs of minority and low-income populations were confirmed by public involvement and outreach.
-The elements of this needs identification were documented as part of the analysis of the impacts of the regional transportation plan on minority and low-income populations, including mapping of the magnitude and location of minority and low-income populations, and mapping of the extent to which the proposed year 2050 regional transportation plan transit element connects minority and low-income populations with the Region's jobs and activity centers.
-The development of VISION2050 also utilized a visioning and scenario planning process in order to create a vision for land use and transportation system development in Southeastern Wisconsin that reflects how residents-including minorities and low-income persons-want their communities and the Region to develop.
-The visioning and scenario planning techniques utilized as part of the VISION2050 effort was designed to obtain greater public input-particularly from minority and low-income populations.
-In addition, the Commission as part of VISION2050 worked with eight community group partners that serve and represent minority and low income populations.
+The transit service needs of minority populations and low-income populations were confirmed by public involvement and outreach.
+The elements of this needs identification were documented as part of the analysis of the impacts of the VISION 2050 transportation component on minority populations and low-income populations, including mapping of the magnitude and location of minority populations and low-income populations, and mapping of the extent to which the plan's transit element connects minority populations and low-income populations with the Region's jobs and activity centers.
+The development of VISION 2050 also utilized a visioning and scenario planning process to create a vision for land use and transportation system development in Southeastern Wisconsin that reflects how residents-including members of minority populations and low-income populations want their communities and the Region to develop.
+The visioning and scenario planning techniques utilized as part of the VISION 2050 effort was designed to obtain greater public input-particularly from minority populations and low-income populations.
+In addition, the Commission, as part of VISION 2050, worked with eight community group partners that serve and represent minority populations and low-income populations.
 The Commission's visioning and scenario planning was conducted with each of these partners as well, and specifically asked each group to identify unmet transportation needs.
-Also, the Commission prepares short-range-three to five years-transit development plans for each of the transit operators in Southeastern Wisconsin, which serve to consider implementation of a stage of the regional transportation plan.
-Over the last few years, the Commission staff has completed transit development plans for Milwaukee County, City and County of Racine, and Washington County.
-In 2016, the Commission will complete work on a plan for Ozaukee County and potentially initiate work on a plan for Waukesha County (Project 210-1000).
+Also, the Commission prepares shortrange-three- to five-year-transit development plans for each of the transit operators in Southeastern Wisconsin.
+These plans serve to consider implementation of a stage of the regional transportation plan.
+Over the last few years, the Commission staff has completed transit development plans for Milwaukee County, the City and County of Racine, and Washington County.
+In 2018, the Commission will complete work on a plan for Ozaukee County and potentially initiate work on a plan for Waukesha County (Project 210-1000).